-Here are five learning opportunities to study this campaign year.
+Here are learning opportunities to study this campaign year.

 Picture yourself—from a branding perspective—as a politician.
 During a political campaign, the brand is the candidate, and the candidate is the brand.
 Ditto for you as a one-person business entity.
-Whether you provide a service, product or information, your personal brand and your company brand are inseparable.
+No matter what you offer—be it a service, product, or information—your personal and company brands are closely linked.

 Ask yourself: what kind of emotions do you want your core base to feel when faced with your brand?